 In the event a student is being disruptive in class, you should first inform the student that his/her behavior is disruptive and negatively impacting the academic process.
 Typically, such a conversation occurs away from the rest of the class.
 If the student continues with the behavior, you may exclude the student from the remainder of the class period and the following class period (if deemed necessary).
 Should the student refuse to leave the classroom, contact Campus Safety for assistance.
-To contact Campus Safety in an emergency, dial x3977 from a campus/classroom phone or dial 6 when teaching on the Canyon Country campus.
+To contact Campus Safety in an emergency, dial 7 from a campus/classroom phone or dial 6 when teaching on the Canyon Country campus.
 The Communication Center (switchboard) will connect you, or radio for assistance.

-All matters involving the exclusion of a student from class should be referred to the Dean of Student Services.
+All matters involving the exclusion of a student from class should be referred to studentconduct@canyons.edu.

-The Student Support Team (SST) offers resources for students and faculty in order to proactively student behavioral issues.
+The Student Support Team (SST) offers resources for students and faculty in order to proactively support students in distress.
 If you have a concern about a student in one of your classes, please speak with your department chair and/or dean early to evaluate the situation.
-Your department chair or dean will be able to assist you in determining if a SST referral is needed.
-The Student Support Intervention Team process was being created for the following purposes:
+Your department chair or dean will be able to assist you in determining if an SST referral is needed.
+The Student Support Team process was being created for the following purposes: